 My teaching and research center on ethics and political philosophy (broadly construed).
 I regularly teach lower division classes in applied ethics and offer courses for advanced undergraduates in the core areas of value theory.
 Over the past few years, I have developed interests in the role that hope can play in a flourishing human life as well as the philosophy of sport, and I am privileged to be part of Wake Forest's newly formed Disability Studies Initiative.

 Family life keeps me (happily) busy outside of work.
 In what spare time I have, I read a lot and watch a fair bit of sports.
 (My allegiances: Wisconsin Badgers, Green Bay Packers, Milwaukee Brewers, Columbus Crew, and Tottenham Hotspur.)
-I've started to take running more seriously in the past year or so and completed my first half marathon in February of 2025.
-If my body holds up, I'm planning to complete the full 26.2 in February of 2026.
+I've started to take running more seriously in the past couple of years and completed my first full marathon in February of 2026.